-A Matlab program (running off a laptop PC that is connected via USB to the motor controllers of the linear stage) provides a test grid encompassing the top hole of the PVS.
-This grid consists of points to be tested, with the size and resolution of the grids (i.e., number of points to be tested and spacing between points) determined by user input.
-The program then selects the order for which the test points are evaluated by using one of three userselected methods (i.e., random pattern, vertical movement testing each Y-column before moving onto the next, or horizontal movement testing each X-row before moving onto the next) and commands the stage to move the key to those points.
+A MATLAB program (running off a laptop personal computer (PC) that is connected via a universal serial bus (USB) to the motor controllers of the linear stage) provides a test grid encompassing the top hole of the PVS.
+This grid consists of points to be tested, with the size and resolution of the grids (i.e., the number of points to be tested and spacing between points) determined by user input.
+The program then selects the order for which the test points are evaluated by using one of three user-selected methods (i.e., random pattern, vertical movement testing each Y-column before moving onto the next, or horizontal movement testing each X-row before moving onto the next) and commands the stage to move the key to those points.
 At each point, the stage will attempt to insert the key into the PVS.
 The PVS' digital output is connected to an oscilloscope, which is used to determine the success of each attempted insertion.
-The oscilloscope measures the output voltage of the sensor at each test point, which is then input into the Matlab program.
+The oscilloscope measures the output voltage of the sensor at each test point, which is then input into the MATLAB program.
 The oscilloscope is connected to the same PC laptop via USB connection.
 Upon receiving the signal input from the oscilloscope, the program can determine if the insertion was successful or not based on the captured voltage value (high voltage indicates success).
 Each test result is recorded within the program.
-Sample output from the Matlab is shown in FIGURE 6.
-Movements of the stage are programmed via Matlab in English Units given the English dimensions of the COTS key.
+Sample output from the MATLAB is shown in Fig. 6.
+Movements of the stage are programmed via MATLAB in English Units given the English dimensions of the COTS key.

-The results of the insertion at each point are stored, formatted into grids, and exported into MS Excel B. Each point in the grid contains either a green "1" (indicating a successful test point) or a red "0" (indicated failed test point).
+The results of the insertion at each point are stored, formatted into grids, and exported into MS Excel[®].
+Each point in the grid contains either a green "1" (indicating a successful test point) or a red "0" (indicated as a failed test point).
 These grids advance the understanding of how the sensor performs.
 Due to the circular shape of the mating hole on the sensor, it is expected that the results from each test will be a grid with a tight center circle of successful test points surrounded by unsuccessful test points.
-FIGURE 7 present results of random, horizontal, and vertical ordered tests with a 12x12 grid (for 144 total test points) and a stated key and sensor tolerance of 25 μ m.
+Figure 7 present results of random, horizontal, and vertical ordered tests with a 12 × 12 grid (for 144 total test points) and a stated key and sensor clearance of 25 μ m.